exacheck/exacheck-website/pages/configuration/basics.md

 # Enable auto reload of configuration
 live_reload: true

-# Use processes for handling health checks
-executor: processes

 # The list of health checks
 checks:
   - name: Send DNS query to 192.0.2.1